backblaze-b2-samples/b2-browser-upload/README.md

 * B2_APPLICATION_KEY_ID - Your B2 application key id
 * B2_APPLICATION_KEY - Your B2 application key
 * B2_BUCKET_ID - The ID of the B2 bucket you're uploading files into.
+* B2_BUCKET_NAME - The name of the B2 bucket you're uploading files into.
+* AWS_ENDPOINT_URL - The bucket endpoint, prepended with `https://`, for example, `https://s3.us-west-004.backblazeb2.com`
+* AWS_REGION - The region segment of the bucket endpoint, for example. `us-west-004`

 Run the app with `DEBUG=b2-browser-upload:* npm start`.